League-of-Pandas/Speech-Emotion-Recognition/README.md

 Acceptance Tests:

+- given: user has seen the result.
+- when : they order to see how correct the result is.
-- Ensure that the accuracy is above 60 .
+- then :  the accuracy is shown to the user.

+Acceptance Tests:

+- given: user has seen the result.
+- when : they order to see how correct the result is.
+- then : show message to try with another clear sound file if the accuracy value is low.

 Estimates Time:

 - 4 Hours

-* given: user can see the accuracy of the model.
-* when : they order to see how correct the result is.
-* then : Ensure that the accuracy is above 60.
+***

-4. As a user I want to see a visual representation of the sound waves of the sound file.
+4- As a user I want to see a visual representation of the sound waves of the sound file so that I can see how the sound transmits through the air.

 Feature Tasks:

 - User can see the visual representation of sound file .

 Acceptance Tests:

+- given: user has enter of sound file correctly.
+- when : they order from command to print the plot of the sound waves from a specific sound file.
-- Ensure that visual representation matched correctly with expected.
+- then: the visual representation will be shown correctly as expected.

 Estimates Time:

 - 4 Hours

-* given: user can see a visual sound waves.
-* when : they order from command to print the plot from a specific sound file.
-* then: the visual representation will be shown correctly as expected
+***

-5. As a user I want to analyze the change of the mood for a person during the day.
+5- As a user I want to analyze the change of the mood for a person during the day so that I can suggest a book for them.

 Feature Tasks:

-- Ability to extract emotions from a number of files and analyze the set of emotions..
+- Ability to extract emotions from a number of files and analyze the set of emotions.

 Acceptance Tests:

+- given: user has seen the accuracy and app works fine.
+- when : they insert a number of sound files for the same person.
+- then: all emotions that related to these files will be extracted and shown the result.

+Acceptance Tests:

+- given: user has seen the accuracy and app works fine.
+- when : they insert a number of sound files for the same person.
-- Ensure that all emotions which related to the files are extracted.
+- then: all emotions that related to these files will be extracted and shown the result.

 Estimates Time:

-- 2 Hours
+- 5 Hours

-* given: user can see the analysis for a set of sound files.
-* when : they insert a number of sound files for the same person.
-* then: all emotions that related to these files will be extracted and shown the result.
+***

 ## Domain Modeling